amidos2006/eveqt/README.md

 	...
 }
 ```
-make sure that you remember the `<operator-name>` because you will need to add it into two other places in the `EquationParser` class in `eveqtree` package:
+make sure that you remember the `<operator-name>` because you will need to add it into two other places in the `EquationParser` class in `eveqt` package:
 - The first location is to add <operator-name> to `unaryOperator` arraylist at the beginning of the class
 - The second location is to add it as a case in the switch statement in `getUnaryOperator` function in the middle of the class

 ## Adding new Binary Operator
-You need to create a class in `eveqtree.operators.binary` for your new operator where it will be extending `BinaryOperator` class.
+You need to create a class in `eveqt.operators.binary` for your new operator where it will be extending `BinaryOperator` class.
 That class need to implements the following functions:
 ```java
 /**
  * calculate the result of the operator using the values coming from the children node